Retail sales refer to the purchase of goods and services by customers.

 On top of that, they ensure that your products are merchandising correctly.
 And that’s not just for one store.
-After creating a planogram at your Head Office, you can send it to your stores to ensure that the product category is consistently merchandised across all of them.
+After creating a planogram at your Head Office, you can send it to all of your stores to ensure that they all merchandise the product category consistently.

 While planograms allow you to present your products to your customers, you first need to choose the right items to stock.
 That’s where assortment planning comes in; it allows you to provide a consistent product offering.

-It’s also important to note that when considering which products to stock, you should always range according to your space constraints.
-That ensures that your top performing lines are given sufficient space to grow and give you a good return on your investment.
+When considering which products to stock, you should always range according to your space constraints.
+That ensures that you provide your top-performing lines sufficient space to grow and give you a good return on your investment.

 There are many different merchandising strategies and techniques that you can use to increase the chances of making more sales and profit.
-After all, such strategies are there to help you to create a visually appealing display of products that will entice shoppers to purchase more items.
+After all, these strategies aim to help you create a visually appealing display of products that entice shoppers to purchase more items.

 More than that, you can use specific merchandising techniques to please your customers.

-Take cross-merchandising for example.
+Take cross-merchandising as an example.
 By merchandising products often bought together nearby each other, such as Coffee cups in your coffee aisle or Spreads besides your Bakery department, you’re offering your customers a comfortable shopping experience.